Yoshimi/yoshimi/README.md

 Version 2.3.6

-* New feature: Kit Mode now has a crossfade Volume option as well as Velocity..
+* New feature: Kit Mode now has a crossfade Volume option as well as Velocity.

 * New feature: Yoshimi now recognises old and new versions of MXML and FLTK.

-* New feature: Yoshimi car run on the waylnad windowng system without issues.
+* New feature: Yoshimi car run on the wayland windowng system without issues.

 * Various code refinements.